-Scheuermann's Disease is a hereditary disease that mainly affects growing boys.
-It is the most common postural abnormality of the spine in the younger athlete.
-Children complain of acute pain in the upper back and in later years the upper spine (thoracic) may become more rounded.
+Scheuermann's Disease is a hereditary disease that mainly affects growing boys between the ages of 13 and 16 years.
+It is the most common postural abnormality of the spine in young athletes.
+Children complain of acute pain in the upper back and in later years the upper spine (thoracic) may become hunched or rounded.

 Symptoms of Scheuermann's Disease

 Symptoms of Scheuermann's disease consist of pain in the upper back (thoracic area of the spine), but may also be felt lower down towards the top of the lumbar spine.
 It affects children between the ages of 13 and 16.
 Symptoms in the lower thoracic and lumbar area are more common in athletes than children who are not so physically active.

 Initially, children will feel acute pain in the upper back but in later years, as the disease progresses the thoracic spine (upper back) becomes more rounded with a 'hunched' appearance.
 This postural abnormality is known as kyphosis.
 As a result, the lower back may curve inwards excessively to compensate, known as lumbar lordosis.

 An X-ray will show irregularity or wedging of the growth plates of the vertebrae in the spine.
 A 'wedging' of 5 degrees or more at three adjacent vertebrae will confirm the diagnosis of Scheuermann's disease.